dotkernel/dot-controller/docs/book/v3/events.md

     }
 ```

-So every time the `updateAction` is accessed and the method is post, right after the action is dispatched, we can log that the user was updated. <br>
+So every time the `updateAction` is accessed and the method is post,
+right after the action is dispatched, we can log that the user was updated.

 We can use the `onBeforeDispatch` in the same way, to log right before the user is updated.

 ### Example 2 - Manually triggered way